status-im/nim-eth/doc/rlp.md

 var t2 = bytes.decode(Transaction)
 ```

-By default, sub-fields within objects are wrapped in RLP lists.
-You can avoid this
-behavior by adding the custom pragma `rlpInline` on a particular field.
-In rare
-circumstances, you may need to serialize the same field type differently depending
+In rare circumstances, you may need to serialize the same field type
-on the enclosing object type.
-You can use the `rlpCustomSerialization` pragma to
+differently depending on the enclosing object type.
+You can use the
-achieve this.
+`rlpCustomSerialization` pragma to achieve this.

 ### Contributing / Testing